-The Bidders are hereby advised that this project shall be constructed using the 2013 Standard Drawings with all updates effective at the time of the letting.
-The Standard Drawings are available for download at http://www.scdot.org/doing/sd_Disclaimer.aspx.
-All drawings that are updated are labeled with their effective letting date in red.
+The Bidders are hereby advised that this project shall be constructed using the Standard Drawings with all updates effective at the time of this letting.
+For this design-build project, the time of the letting is the most recent Standard Highway Letting that occurred on or before the Final RFP release date.
+The Standard Drawings are available for download at www.scdot.org > Doing Business with SCDOT > Road Design > Standard Drawings.

-The Standard Drawings are available to purchase through the SCDOT Engineering Publications Sales Center.
+The January 2016 Edition of the Standard Drawings are available to purchase through the SCDOT Engineering Publications Sales Center.
+For let dates after January 2016, check the website or this special provision for updates.
 The Engineering Publication Sales Center is located in Room G-19 (basement level) of the SCDOT Headquarters Building, 955 Park Street, Columbia, South Carolina.

 All references in the plans, standard specifications, supplemental specifications, supplemental technical specifications or special provisions to drawings under the previous numbering system are hereby updated to the new drawing numbers.
 Refer to sheets 000-205-01 through 000-205-07 to find new drawing numbers when looking for references to older drawing numbers.
+Old drawing numbers are also visible & sortable on the website.